Reports of LGBT hate crimes rise by more than 50% in West

 Andy Shilton, who co-presents the Shout Out radio show with Ms Barnett, said he would not hold his husband's hand in public due to fears of abuse.

-"I wish it was something that would go away but even a few weeks ago we were in Old Market, which is known as the gay quarter of Bristol, and a car drove past and (the people inside) shouted offensive language at us out the window," he said.
+"I wish it was something that would go away but even a few weeks ago we were in Old Market, which is known as the gay quarter of Bristol, and a car drove past and [the people inside] shouted offensive language at us out the window," he said.

 Mr Shilton feels the situation has become worse since the pandemic.

 "I think people are less tolerant at the moment.
-They feel it is more okay now to be quite vocal about it and be quite anti-LGBT.
+They feel it is more OK now to be quite vocal about it and be quite anti-LGBT.
 It's certainly something I've observed since we've come out of Covid."

 Ms Barnett said things had "got really bad" for the transgender community in recent years.